 - Find your dream car on Turo and rent it for the day.

 - A bit pricier, but: Search Airbnb for a unique listing (yurt, beach house with open roof, historic Victorian home, etc.) and plan a weekend getaway there.
-Because if it’s a place that holds enough people, and you split the cost, some of them can be very affordable.
+Depending on how many people it can accommodate, some of them can be very affordable if you split the cost.

 - Go go cart racing with friends (might wanna make this part of #4 😉 ).